Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 In order to run Unix or Linux commands, you will need a terminal emulator:

 - OS X users already have the Terminal app we will use for this purpose.
-- Windows users must have [Git for Windows](https://gitforwindows.org/) installed.
+- Windows users must have [Git Bash for Windows](https://git-scm.com/downloads) installed.

 ---